-1Solomon the son of David was strengthened in his kingdom, and Yahweh his God was with him and magnified him exceedingly.
+1So Solomon the son of David was strengthened in his kingdom, and Yahweh his God was with him and exalted him greatly.

-11God said to Solomon, “Because this was in your heart and you have not asked riches, wealth, or honor, nor the life of those who hate you, neither yet have asked long life, but have asked wisdom and knowledge for yourself, that you may judge my people over whom I have made you king,
+11Then God said to Solomon, “Because this was in your heart, and you have not asked for riches, wealth, or honor, nor for the life of those who hate you, and also you have not asked for a long life, but have asked for wisdom and knowledge for yourself so that you can judge my people over whom I have made you king,

-14Solomon gathered chariots and horsemen and he had 1,400 chariots and 12,000 horsemen that he placed in the chariot cities and with the king at Jerusalem.
+14Solomon gathered chariots and horsemen, and he had 1,400 chariots and 12,000 horsemen that he placed in the chariot cities and with the king at Jerusalem.

 16The horses that Solomon had were brought out of Egypt and from Kue; the king’s merchants purchased them from Kue.